Virtual reality applications: Cinema

 Films produced for VR permit the audience to view scenes in 360 degrees.
 This can involve the use of VR cameras to produce interactive films and series.
 Pornography makers use VR, usually for POV-style porn.
+In 2015, Disney was one of the first to include 360-content in popular culture, utilising the Nokia OZO camera to film 360 degrees videos for The Jungle Book (2016 film) and create VR content.

 The 2016 World Chess Championship match between Magnus Carlsen and Sergey Karjakin was promoted as "the first in any sport to be broadcast in 360-degree virtual reality."
 However, a VR telecast featuring Oklahoma hosting Ohio State, preceded it on September 17, 2016.
 The telecasts (which used roughly 180 degrees of rotation, not the 360 required for full VR) were made available through paid smartphone apps and head-mounted displays.

 Music

-VR can allow individuals to virtually attend concerts.
-VR concerts can be enhanced using feedback from the user's heartbeat and brainwaves.
-Virtual reality can be used for other forms of music, such as music videos and music visualization or visual music applications.
+VR can allow individuals to virtually attend concerts, these VR concerts can be enhanced using feedback from the user's heartbeat and brainwaves.
+VR can also be used for music videos and music visualization or visual music applications.
+Immersive audio technologies, such as the Nokia OZO, can create an immersive listening experience. through head-tracking and precise directivity of sound.

 Family entertainment centers

-In 2015 roller coasters and theme parks began to incorporate VR to match visual effects with haptic feedback.
-The Void is a theme park in Pleasant Grove, Utah that offers VR attractions that stimulate multiple senses.
+In 2015, roller coasters and theme parks began to incorporate VR to match visual effects with haptic feedback.
+The Void is a theme park in Pleasant Grove, Utah, that offers VR attractions that stimulate multiple senses.
 In March 2018, a VR water slide was launched using a waterproof headset.

 Virtual communities

-Large virtual communities have formed around social virtual worlds that can be accessed with VR technologies.
-Popular examples include VRChat, Rec Room, and AltspaceVR, but also social virtual worlds that were originally developed without support for VR, for example Roblox.
+Large virtual communities and metaverse platforms have formed around social virtual worlds that can be accessed with VR technologies.
+Popular examples include VRChat, Horizon Worlds, Rec Room, and AltspaceVR, but also social virtual worlds that were originally developed without support for VR, for example Roblox.

+Minecraft, which is considered a virtual community by some, does not support VR but can be made to do so through modding.